Aizenman Laboratory

 Most recently, Elias has begun an NIH SBIR-funded collaboration with Julie Coleman (Celdara Medical, Lebanon, NH) and Brad Molyneaux (Brigham and Women's Hospital, Boston, MA) to move two of his patented, Kv2.1-directed neuroprotective peptides (CM-EA1 and CM-EA2, formerly TAT-C1aB and TAT-DP2) towards clinical use in acute stroke.

-Finally, in addition to his position at Pitt, Elias also holds an adjunct appointment in the Department of Cell Biology and Physiology at Ben Gurion University of the Negev, in Beer Sheva, Israel.
+Finally, in addition to his position at Pitt, Elias also holds an adjunct appointment in the Department of Cell Biology and Physiology at Ben Gurion University.
 He collaborates there with Michal Hershfinkel and Israel Sekler on all things zinc.

 Training